sequenceiq/blog/source/_posts/2014-09-05-yarn-schedulers-demystified-part-2-fair.markdown

 ## Messaging

-The event mechanism is the same as with CapacityScheduler - thus I'm not going to take account the events - and if you check the handler methods
+The event mechanism is the same as with CapacityScheduler - thus I'm not going to take account on the events - and if you check the handler methods
 ([here](https://github.com/apache/hadoop-common/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity/CapacityScheduler.java#L956)
 and [here](https://github.com/apache/hadoop-common/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/fair/FairScheduler.java#L1134))
 you can notice that they look fairly the same.